Graduate Application Process

 *An unofficial, scanned College Transcript(s) and Graduate Transcript(s) if applicable.
 Admitted applicants will be instructed to submit official and final transcripts as a condition of enrollment at Vanderbilt.

-In addition, candidates are required to upload a writing sample of no more than 25 pages as part of the online application process.
+Candidates are required to upload a writing sample of no more than 25 pages as part of the online application process.
 The option to upload the writing sample is made available immediately after entering your test scores into the online application.
 Please note that until this writing sample has been uploaded, your application will be considered incomplete.
-Research papers and theses, especially those that show facility in using original and/or archival materials, are of most use to the admissions committee members in making their decisions.
+Research papers and theses, especially those that explore a historical topic and show facility in using original and/or archival materials, are of most use to the admissions committee members in making their decisions.
+Co-authored writing samples are not accepted.